ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ## 3. Synchronization

-In the next example we let the `Publish`function return a channel, which is used to broadcast a message whenthe text has been published.
+In the next example we let the `Publish` function return a channel, which is used to broadcast a message when the text has been published.

 ```
 // Publish prints text to stdout after the given time has expired.